 Take out the shallow side of your Dutch oven and drag in your dough.
 Quickly place the pan back in the oven, cover with the deep side, and bake for 20 minutes at 490ºF.
 After 20 minutes, turn down the oven to 440ºF and cook covered for an additional 10 minutes.
 Once this 10 minute period is over, open the oven and take off the deep lid of the Dutch oven (set it next to the other half inside the oven), then cook for an additional 30 minutes or so, until the bread is to your desired doneness.

 I love the flavor combination of this bread; the delicate fennel taste and slightly sweet golden raisins pair well with the subtle sour flavor found in my sourdough.
-It’s easy to toss in toasted hazelnuts, walnuts, pecans, etc. and have good bread, but this is a great change from the norm and I have to keep myself in check when deciding what to bake next, it seems to keep creeping to the top of my mind — I can’t make the same thing every single week for a month.
-If my next entry here has golden raisins and fennel I might just have a problem…
+It’s easy to toss in toasted hazelnuts, walnuts, pecans, etc. and have good bread.
+However, this is a nice change from the norm, and I have to keep myself in check when deciding what to bake next, it seems to keep creeping to the top of my mind — I can’t make the same thing every single week for a month.
+If my next entry here has golden raisins and fennel, I might have a problem…

-I baked these loaves dark, maybe a bit past what I’d normally do, but the taste of the crust was very good.
-It’s kind of funny when people see my bread, they always exclaim: “did you burn this!?”
-But, as it always happens, they taste it and it tastes perfect.
+I baked these loaves dark, maybe a bit past what I’d normally do, but the taste of the crust was delicious.
+It’s funny when people see my bread; they always exclaim: “did you burn this!?”
+But, as it always happens, they taste it, and it has loads of flavor.
 I think most people are used to that light, pale brown crust that is so common in the grocery stores.
-To me I see that and think: “wow that’s so undercooked and probably has no flavor”.
-However, like I mentioned earlier, it’s easy to burn these so keep an eye on them.
+To me, I see that and think: “wow that’s so undercooked and probably has no flavor.”
+However, as I mentioned earlier, it’s easy to burn these so keep an eye on them.

-I had some serious fermentation going on in these loaves, and you can see it in the pictures.
+I had some severe fermentation going on in these loaves, and you can see it in the pictures.
 They had a nice and light feel to them despite the added raisins, and you know that’s a good sign.
-When I cut into them I was expecting some larger more irregular holes, but I’m very happy with the result.

-This golden sultana raisin and fennel seed sourdough is one of my top recipes.
-I just love the taste of this bread.
+I love the taste of this bread.
 I paired it with roasted chicken, avocado, roasted tomato, aged gouda and lettuce for incredible sandwiches throughout the week.
 Also, try it toasted with a little apple butter spread on top… Yes!